Skip to main content

 All accredited businesses with Safe Food must be aware of their labelling requirements under the Food Standards Code.
 Several sections in the Code provide information regarding labelling requirements.

 Accredited businesses will need to comply with the PEAL changes by 2026.
-If you are purchasing new labels, it is recommended that you implement these new changes while doing so.
+If you are purchasing new labels, make sure these labels are compliant.

 Accredited businesses that are not packaging products will still need to have correct PEAL allergen information readily available for consumers.
-For example, butchers that sell food containing allergens (e.g. eggs, wheat, gluten, nuts) within a display cabinet.
+For example, butchers that sell food containing allergens (e.g. eggs, wheat, gluten) within a display cabinet.

 Further resources